 Battles were fought between Miranda's forces and a Spanish army that had been stationed in Venezuela, the Spanish forces winning considerable support among Venezuela's illiterate masses.
 In March 1812, an earthquake devastated Caracas.
 The Spanish clergy in Caracas claimed that the earthquake was God's anger against the sins of the rebel government.
-And in July Miranda's forces were defeated and the Spaniards regained control over Caracas.
+In July, Miranda's forces were defeated and the Spaniards regained control over Caracas.

 Outside Caracas small bands of rebels led by military chieftains continued their defiance of Spanish authority.
 Simón Bolivar built a force of 2,000 men and fought his way back to the city, entering in triumph on August 7, 1813.
-Following Ferdinand's return to power in 1814 and more troops arriving from Spain, Bolivar was driven westward to New Granada.
+In 1814, following Ferdinand's freedom from Napoleon's captivity and more troops arriving from Spain, Bolivar was driven westward to New Granada.

-Britain meanwhile was enjoying trade with Latin America that had been denied by Spain, and Britain warned against any attempt to reestablish Spain's rule in Latin America.
-The United States was also enjoying its new freedom to trade with Latin America, and in December that year the U.S. President, James Monroe, proclaimed what became known as the Monroe Doctrine: aimed at Russian designs on Alaska and also against Spain attempting to regain its lost colonies.
+Britain meanwhile was enjoying trade with Latin America that had been denied by Spain, and Britain warned against any attempt to reestablish Spanish rule in Latin America.
+The United States was also enjoying its new freedom to trade with Latin America, and in December that year President James Monroe proclaimed what became known as the Monroe Doctrine, which was aimed at Russian designs on Alaska and also against Spain attempting to regain its lost colonies.

 In August, 1824, Bolivar launched an important battle at Junin, in what was soon to be called Bolivia in honor of Bolivar.
 Next, in December, fighting alongside a Peruvian force, Bolivar won the Battle of Ayacucho, 200 miles southeast of Lima.
 Spain was no longer a colonial power in South America.